dwinterLA-zz/ground-source/README.md

 <a href="https://forestry.io/" target="_blank">Forestry.io</a> has been setup as the CMS for the site.

-## Running Locally
+## Developing

 1. Clone and `cd` into this repo
-2. Install the Jekyll and bundler ruby gems: `gem install jekyll bundler`
+2. Install the Jekyll and Bundler ruby gems: `gem install jekyll bundler`
 3. `bundle exec jekyll serve` (installs required ruby gems and starts the dev server)
 4. The website will be served here: `http://localhost:4000`

-## Developing

-1. Create a feature branch off of `master`
+5. Create a feature branch off of `master`
-2. When you're ready, create a pull request back into `master`
+6. When you're ready, create a pull request back into `master`

 ## Deploying
 - The production branch for this project is: `groundsouce-dev`.
 A poor name for a production branch, but Forestry